weekendesk/nodegate/docs/collections/_workers/aggregate.md

 });
 ```

-By setting up includeMetaInfo to "true" a meta field will be added to body with information about the aggregate function that threw the error:
+A meta field will be always added by default to response body with information about the aggregate function that threw the error, including the service url which failed together with the rest of options that were passed as a parameter in the aggregate function:

 ```json
 {